 Adhesive have kept to a strong focus on furnishing extra content for Hawken, adding more mechs with specialized playstyles.

-is a roving med-bot that sticks a repair beam onto nearby allies while debuffing enemies for increased attack damage.
+The Technician is a roving med-bot that sticks a repair beam onto nearby allies while debuffing enemies for increased attack damage.
 Played right, it's an asset for any team, since getting healed by a Technician saves the trouble of switching to defenseless self-repair mode.
 I enjoyed scrambling with my teammates to scrap a spotted Technician—their value on the field makes them clanking bullseyes—and piloting one while buddied up with a guardian is a great alternative for beginners who don't want to use the starter CR-T mech.

-is like Team Fortress 2's Spy.
+The Predator is like Team Fortress 2's Spy.
 Instead of a classy suit, it sports a sleek chassis, and instead of a knife, it sticks a railgun up someone's exhaust vents.
 It can cloak, masking its presence from radar and making it difficult to see.
 It excels at picking off weakened targets from mid-range and getting extra close for ambushes, but like its cigarette-twirling counterpart, it quickly crumples under fire.

-is the newest mech on the line and perhaps the most interesting.
+The Incinerator is the newest mech on the line and perhaps the most interesting.
 It absorbs heat generated from its primary minigun weapon to expend it all in fiery explosions or lob fireball grenades.
 I found the Incinerator best for steady pressure—transferring heat to damage means holding down the triggers as long as possible, and the endless flow of fire is great for weakening enemies for my teammates to finish off.

 The new blood(oil?) fits in well with Hawken's previous robo-roster.
 Concentrating on repair and area denial add a few extra layers of team cohesion, but players aren't punished if they just want to flame in and stick to bullet smackdowns.
 That degree of choice is pretty excellent for a F2P game, and I'm glad to see such flexibility show up more often outside of Team Fortress 2.